tanweijie123/tp/docs/DeveloperGuide.md

 #### Design Considerations

-In designing this feature, we had to consider the alternative ways in which we can choose to handle Session deletion
+In designing this feature, we had to consider several alternative ways in which we can choose to handle session deletion

 - **Alternative 1 (current choice):** Delete session only after all associated schedules are deleted.

     - Pros:
-        1. Easier to maintain data integrity
+        1. Easier to maintain data integrity.
     - Cons:
-        1. Extra logic inside the method implementation
+        1. Extra logic inside the method implementation.
-        2. May have performance issues in terms of response time if there are a lot of Schedules or Sessions
+        2. May have performance issues in terms of response time if there are a lot of schedules or sessions stored in FitEgo.

 - **Alternative 2:** Mark session as deleted and treat schedules with deleted session as invalid

     - Pros:
         1. Easier to implement the method.
-        2. No need to handle additional force flag option
+        2. No need to handle additional force flag option.
     - Cons:
-        1. We must keep track of deleted sessions, which might make the application bloat up over time.
+        1. We must keep track of deleted sessions, which might bloat up the application over time.
-        2. Harder to maintain data integrity over time
+        2. Harder to maintain data integrity over time.

 - **Alternative 3:** Delete the session without checking for associated schedules

-    - Pros: Easy to implement
+    - Pros: Easy to implement.
-    - Cons: A schedule might have invalid session, breaking data integrity
+    - Cons: A schedule might have invalid session, breaking data integrity.

 ### Add Schedule feature